 A Saturday in the summertime just isn’t complete without a trip to the farmers market.
-Where else can you connect with your neighbors, friends and farmers surrounded by fresh, local foods?
+Where else can you connect with your neighbors, friends, and farmers surrounded by fresh, locally grown foods?

-Beyond the community comradery and good morning vibes, farmers markets are also a convenient way to buy local.
-Many markets require vendors and their products to come from within a certain distance of the market.
+Beyond the community comradery and good morning vibes, farmers’ markets are also a convenient way to buy local.
+Many markets require farmers’ market vendors and their products to come from within a certain distance of the market.
 For example, products at the Falls Park Farmers Market must be produced within 100 miles of Sioux Falls.

-Not all farmers sell their crops at farmers markets, though.
-Local, domestic and international sales are all important components of a thriving and sustainable food system, ensuring food and field crops can reach every corner of the world they’re needed.
+Not all local farmers sell their crops at farmers’ markets, though.
+Local, domestic, and international sales are all important components of a thriving and sustainable food system, ensuring food and field crops can reach every corner of the world they’re needed.
 In fact, growing local food sometimes requires more energy than having it shipped from farms farther away that produce it more efficiently.
-It all depends on the crop, the season, the demand and the farm.
+It all depends on the crop, the season, the demand, and the farm.

 1. Plan Ahead

 It can be hard to predict exactly what will be available but prepare a list of items you know you’ll use, keeping in mind what’s in season.
 You’ll likely stray a bit, but it’s good to have a starting point to keep your shopping focused.
-Come prepared with cash and your own reusable bags.
+Be sure to bring cash as well as your own reusable bags!

 2. Time Your Arrival

 Arriving early will ensure you get the best selection and help you beat the mid-morning crowd.
 However, going later could help you score some deals as farmers try to make their final sales and clear their stands.

 Before you make any purchases, take a lap and see what each vendor has to offer.
 Size, quality, price, and availability will vary among them so take a few minutes to get a lay of the land before you dive in.